Supporting Someone with Bipolar: For Family and Friends

 Bipolar Family Help, Bipolar Family Support Groups

-Caring and supporting a bipolar family member can be wearing.
+Caring for and supporting a bipolar family member can be wearing.
 Here are some self-care suggestions for bipolar caregivers as well as information on finding support groups for bipolar family members.

 - Dealing with Bipolar Disorder in the Family